European badger

-The European badger (Meles meles), also known as the Eurasian badger, is a badger species in the family Mustelidae native to Europe and West Asia and parts of Central Asia.
-It is classified as least concern on the IUCN Red List, as it has a wide range and a large, stable population size which is thought to be increasing in some regions.
-Several subspecies are recognized, with the nominate subspecies (M. m. meles) predominating in most of Europe.
-In Europe, where no other badger species commonly occurs, it is generally just called the "badger".
+The European badger (Meles meles), also known as the Eurasian badger, is a species of badger in the family Mustelidae native to Europe and West Asia and parts of Central Asia.
+It is classified as least concern on the IUCN Red List due to its wide range and large, stable population size which is thought to be increasing in some regions.
+Several subspecies are recognised, with the nominate subspecies (M. m. meles) predominating in most of Europe.
+In the UK it is the only extant species, and is simply known as the "badger".

-The European badger is a powerfully built, black, white, brown, and grey animal with a small head, a stocky body, small black eyes, and a short tail.
-Its weight varies, being 7–13 kg in spring, but building up to 15–17 kg in autumn before the winter sleep period.
-It is nocturnal and is a social, burrowing animal that sleeps during the day in one of several setts in its territorial range.
-These burrows have multiple chambers and entrances, and are extensive systems of underground passages of 35–81 m length.
-They house several badger families that use these setts for decades.
-Badgers are fussy over the cleanliness of their burrow, carrying in fresh bedding and removing soiled material, and they defecate in latrines strategically situated outside their setts or en route to other setts.
+The European badger is a powerfully built animal with a small head, stocky body, small black eyes and short tail, and a coat of black, white, brown, and grey fur.
+Its weight varies, ranging from 7–13 kg in spring to 15–17 kg in autumn before the winter sleep period.
+It is nocturnal and social, living in burrows and sleeping during the day in one of several setts within its territory.
+These burrows have multiple chambers and entrances and comprise extensive systems of underground passages measuring 35–81 m in length.
+Several badger families use these setts for decades.
+Badgers are particular about the cleanliness of their burrows, carrying in fresh bedding and removing soiled material.
+They defecate in latrines situated strategically outside their setts or en route to others.

-Although taxonomically classified as a carnivoran, the European badger is an omnivore, feeding on a wide variety of plant and animal foods, including earthworms, large insects, small mammals, carrion, cereals, and tubers.
-Litters of up to five cubs are produced in spring.
-The young are weaned a few months later, but usually remain within the family group.
-The European badger has been known to share its burrow with other species, such as rabbits, red foxes, and raccoon dogs, but it can be ferocious when provoked, a trait which has been exploited in the now-illegal blood sport of badger-baiting.
-Like many wild and domesticated species of mammals, badgers can be carriers of bovine tuberculosis, which can spread between species and can be particularly detrimental to cattle.
-In England, badger populations are culled to try to reduce the incidence of bovine tuberculosis in cattle, although the efficacy of this practice is strongly disputed, and badger culls are widely considered cruel and inhumane.
+Although the European badger is taxonomically classified as a carnivoran, it is actually an omnivore that feeds on a variety of plant and animal foods, including earthworms, large insects, small mammals, carrion, cereals, and tubers.
+Litters of up to five cubs are born in spring.
+The young are weaned after a few months, but they usually remain within the family group.
+European badgers have been known to share their burrows with other species, such as rabbits, red foxes, and raccoon dogs.
+However, they can be ferocious when provoked, a trait that was exploited in the now illegal blood sport of badger-baiting.
+Like many wild and domesticated mammals, badgers can carry bovine tuberculosis, which can spread between species and be particularly detrimental to cattle.
+In England, badger populations are culled in an attempt to reduce the incidence of bovine tuberculosis in cattle, although the efficacy of this practice is sometimes disputed, and badger culls are considered cruel and inhumane by some people.